 Implement Mobile Source Strategy: Last Mile Delivery: New regulation that would result in the use of low NOX or cleaner engines and the deployment of increasing numbers of zero-emission trucks primarily for class 3-7 last mile delivery trucks in California.
 This measure assumes ZEVs comprise 2.5 percent of new Class 3-7 truck sales in local fleets starting in 2020, increasing to 10 percent in 2025 and remaining flat through 2030.
 No Conflict.
 These are CARB enforced standards; vehicles that access the project (that are required to comply with the standards) will comply with the strategy.
 Implement SB 350 by 2030: Establish annual targets for statewide energy efficiency savings and demand reduction that will achieve a cumulative doubling of statewide energy efficiency savings in electricity and natural gas end uses by 2030.
 No Conflict.
-The project will be compliant with the current Title 24 standards.
-By 2019, develop regulations and programs to support organic waste landfill reduction goals in the SLCP and SB 1383.
-No Conflict.
+The project will be compliant with the current Title 24 standards. landfill reduction goals in the SLCP and SR 1383 No Conflict.
 The project will be required to comply with City programs, such as City's recycling and waste reduction program, which comply, with the 75 percent reduction required by AB 341.